CS230 • Adversarial Attacks and Defenses

 Robust Pretraining and Large-Scale Defenses

-- Large-scale adversarial pretraining on diverse datasets (Xie et al., 2020) shows improved robustness compared to training from scratch.
+- Large-scale adversarial pretraining on diverse datasets (Xie et al., 2020) improves robustness compared to training from scratch.

-- Recent works combine self-supervised learning with adversarial training to improve robustness without prohibitive computational costs.
+- Recent research combines self-supervised learning with adversarial training, enabling better robustness without prohibitive costs.

 -